 Why study Journalism at Wayne State?

-The Journalism program at Wayne State is flexible to a student's individual needs.
-The faculty are friendly, professional and their doors are open.
+The journalism program at Wayne State is flexible to a students' individual needs.
+The faculty are friendly and professional and their doors are open.
 They like dealing with and mentoring students and take pride in helping hard working students accomplish their goals.
-Students will have the advantage of utilizing up-to-date technology in our computer lab facilities and tv production studios as well as the opportunities available through our community network of internships.
+Students have the advantage of utilizing up-to-date technology in our computer lab facilities and tv production studios as well as opportunities available through our community network of internships.

 Journalism Institute for Media Diversity